Frequently Asked Questions For depositors

 What does the Bank do with cell lines that I deposit?

-After approval of the consent obtained at tissue procurement, completion of an EBiSC Material Deposit Agreement (EMDA), and collection of cell line characterisation into the hPSCreg portal, a number of vials (3-5) can be shipped to our Central Facility.
+After review and approval of the consent obtained at tissue procurement, completion of an EBiSC Material Deposit Agreement (EMDA), and collection of cell line characterisation data into the hPSCreg portal, a number of vials (3-5) can be shipped to one of our Central Facilities either in Germany or the UK.
 The Bank may then further characterise and expand the cell line, and cryopreserve 30-50 vials for storage and distribution.
-A number of vials of cells will be transferred to the facilities of the European Collection of Authenticated Cell Cultures (ECACC) in the UK for distribution, and to the ‘mirror bank’ established by the Fraunhofer Institute for Biomedical Engineering (IBMT) in Sulzbach, Germany, for secure storage.
+The European Collection of Authenticated Cell Cultures (ECACC) in the UK will distribute vials to users, and all deposited lines are stored long-term at the ‘mirror bank’ established by the Fraunhofer Institute for Biomedical Engineering (IBMT) in Sulzbach, Germany, in a secure storage facility.

 If more than one entity has been involved in the generation of cell lines that are ultimately deposited in the Bank, does it matter which party deposits them?
 Is there any financial benefit to being the designated Depositor?

-It is the responsibility of the entities involved in cell line generation and manipulation to decide who is the appropriate party to deposit the lines with EBiSC.
-Depending on investments of time, expertise and funds the Depositor may be the organisation that carried out the reprogramming to create the iPSC line, the party conducting further work such as gene editing to generate a variant of the line, or perhaps a third party who has commissioned one of the others to undertake such work.
+It is the responsibility of the entities involved in tissue collection, cell line generation and manipulation to agree who ‘owns’ the cell line and will deposit the lines with EBiSC.
+Depending on investments of time, expertise and funds the Depositor may be the organisation that carried out the reprogramming to create the iPSC line, the party conducting further work such as gene editing to generate a variant of the line, the party who collected the original tissue sample from which the iPSC line was derived or perhaps a third party who has commissioned one of the others to undertake such work.

 Deposition of cell lines into the EBiSC catalogue is a voluntary contribution which does not carry any explicit financial or commercial advantage.
 If a User of an EBiSC line should foresee commercial activity involving a banked cell line, i.e. activities that fall outside the scope of ‘research use’ as defined in the EBiSC Access & Use Agreement, then the User would have all the necessary information to contact a Depositor to obtain permission or licensing arrangements in order to support any such activity.